27th January 2022 - COVID update

 This does NOT apply to dog or rabbit vaccinations, only cats.

 Any cat vaccinations that have an appointment already booked at either our Shipley or Bingley surgery will be honoured, however any future vaccination requests will be allocated on a priority / urgency basis only and whilst stocks last.
+Manufacturers have reassured us that immunity can remain up to 3 months past the booster due date and therefore we are able to delay these.

 We are still in challenging times with regards to the pandemic and this has hit many drug, vaccination and food supply chains to both the human and veterinary industry but we strive to continue to provide a service to our clients where we can.
 We hope you are understanding with this new challenge which we will strive to rectify as soon as possible.
 Thank you in advance.
 Team AVG x